Raman369AI/fileProcessor/README.md

 # Universal File Processor

-A comprehensive, modular Python library for reading and extracting content from various file formats with intelligent table detection, custom PDF processing, and Microsoft Graph API integration.
+A comprehensive, modular Python library for reading and extracting content from various file formats with intelligent table detection, custom PDF processing, and 24/7 email monitoring capabilities.
 Designed for minimal dependencies and maximum functionality.

 ## 🚀 Key Features